Treelovah/Standard-Deviation/README.md

-# Statistics program to calculate Standard Deviation and other shit for class;
+# Statistics program to calculate Standard Deviation and other statistics for class;
 ## using std=c++11

 1. find `makefile`